 Any medicines to be administered should be given to the student admin staff for safekeeping and to be dispensed to them at the appropriate time.
 All medication must be in its original packaging and be accompanied by a signed letter from the parent indicating the correct dosage and frequency of the dose.
 It is your child's responsibility to ensure they take their medication.

 Asthma sufferers/Diabetics/Epipen Dependants: Please ensure that your child carries their necessary inhaler/Epipen/emergency box with them and that a spare has been left in student administration for safekeeping.

 A cafeteria lunch system operates, where pupils can choose from a variety of options.
 Each item is individually priced and students pay for what they have chosen.
 Students who bring packed lunches use the Primmer dining hall facilities.
-We expect all students to stay on the campus at lunchtime, whenever possible, unless parents make a written request to Mr P Farmer, Deputy Head.
+We expect all students to stay on the campus at lunchtime, whenever possible, unless parents make a written request to the Assistant Headteacher.

 Regular fire practice drills are carried out and students are required to know and obey the instructions displayed in all rooms.

 Governing Body Policy Statement On The Curriculum